ciscoheat/haxedci-example/README.md

 **cardReader**

 Interacts with **keypad** and **screen** to authorize the PIN for a library card.
-Then passes control to
+Then passes control to:

 **scanner**

-That scans RFID on library items, adding them to
+That scans RFID on library items, adding them to:

 **scannedItems**